altanai/webrtc/README.md

 1. Core RTC Conn Lib
 2. Wrappers for the Core Lib containing feature sets and widgets like screensharing , recording , pointer share , machine learning , face detection etc
-3. Demo Applicatins like two party full-features , multi-party full features etc which implement and use the SDK by invoking the constructirs , emitters and listeners .
+3. Demo Applications like two party full-features , multi-party full features etc which implement and use the SDK by invoking the constructirs , emitters and listeners .
-4. SIgnaller over socket.io for SDP excahnge on offer answer model
+4. Signaller over socket.io for SDP exchange on offer answer model

 ### Building the SDK